One of the commentators on this site raised some interesting issues, in response to part of an article that I wrote, which warrant some discussion.

 It is but a short step from the eugenics movement of the early twentieth century to the radical individualism of Ayn Rand, the latter’s popularity on the Right continuing to support a Conservative libertarian celebration of selfishness – “Nobody is mine.”

 Conservatives have always seen society and human relationships in terms of hierarchies, based on “red in tooth and claw” Darwinist conflict.
-A hierarchy is any system of persons or things ranked one above the other.
+A hierarchy is any system of persons or things ranked one above the other, on the basis of human worth.

 The very way that Tories think leads to a collision between their ideology and our human rights, and is completely incompatible with the principles of equality and democracy.
 Tories think that some people hold a more important place in society than others.
 This reduces people – they become inferiors or superiors, and really, that is about unequal distribution of power, subordination and domination – those power relationships are no longer entirely notional, we have moved some distance from being a liberal democracy these past four years – and feudalism and manorialism are very Tory ideals.